 This report contains statements that reflect the current beliefs and expectations of the Company about the future plans and results of the Company as of the respective dates indicated.
 These forward-looking statements are based on a number of assumptions about the operations of the Company and factors beyond the control of the Company and are subject to significant risks and uncertainties, and, accordingly, actual results may differ materially from these forward-looking statements contained in this report regarding past trends or activities should not be taken as a representation that such trends or activities will continue in the future.
-There is no obligation to update or revise any forward-looking statements, which speak only as of the date of this report.
+There is no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+You should not place undue reliance on forward-looking statements, which speak only as of the date of this report.
 The Company and its advisors have no obligation and do not undertake to revise forward-looking statements contained in this report to reflect future events or circumstances.